Senators Hunkuyi, Shehu Sani set to dump APC -

 The group said it would take the decision “if there is no visible evidence of success in addressing the damaging levels of alienation and frustration among the millions of party faithful in Kaduna State”.

-Prominent among the group are Senator Shehu Seni; Isah Ashiru; and former APC governorship aspirant; Mataimaki Tom Maiyashi, among others.
+Prominent among the group are Senator Shehu Seni, Isah Ashiru former APC governorship aspirant Mataimaki Tom Maiyashi, among others.

-Maiyashi, Chairman of the group, who signed the statement, said two recent events in the state chapter of the party have confirmed fears of the absence of credible and legitimate party leadership.
+Tom Maiyashi, Chairman of the group, who signed the statement said two recent events in the state chapter of the party have confirmed its fears of the absence of credible and legitimate party leadership.

 These, he said, were capable of destroying the credibility and popularity of the party.